Blog

 Knowing what happens during a professional microneedling treatment can make the entire experience feel more comfortable and exciting.
 From the moment you walk in for your consultation to what your skin will look like right after, here’s a clear, step-by-step guide to your session.
 The goal is to leave you feeling confident and prepared for your skin’s renewal.
 It’s a straightforward process designed to be as effective and comfortable as possible, all in the hands of a trained professional who understands your skin’s unique needs.

-Your Pre-Treatment Consultation
+What Happens During Your Consultation

 Your journey begins with a conversation.
 Before any needles touch your skin, you’ll have a consultation with a qualified practitioner.
 This is your time to discuss your skin concerns, like specific areas of hyperpigmentation, and your ultimate goals.
 Your practitioner will assess your skin type and create a personalized treatment plan that’s both safe and effective for you.
 They will also give you simple pre-treatment instructions, which usually involve using gentle skincare products and being diligent with sunscreen to prepare your skin.
 This initial step is crucial for tailoring the Corrective Microneedling™ treatment to your unique needs and ensuring the best possible outcome.